Vlastimil Válek

-Vlastimil Válek (born 17 May 1960) is a Czech radiologist and politician, serving as Deputy Prime Minister and Minister of Health since 17 December 2021, in the cabinet of Petr Fiala.
+Vlastimil Válek (born 17 May 1960) is a Czech radiologist and politician, who served as Deputy Prime Minister and Minister of Health from 17 December 2021 to 15 December 2025, in the cabinet of Petr Fiala.
 He has been a member of the Chamber of Deputies of the Czech Republic since 2017, representing TOP 09.

 Early life and professional career

 Válek was born in 1960 in Brno.
 He spent his childhood in Poštorná and Břeclav, and graduated from Břeclav Gymnazium in 1979.
 He graduated from the Faculty of Medicine at Masaryk University (MUNI) in 1985 with a degree in radiodiagnostics, and in the same year joined the staff of Brno University Hospital in Bohunice, where he is now head of the Department of Radiology and Nuclear Medicine, focusing on the diagnosis and treatment of abdominal tumors.
 Since 1993, he has also been working at the MUNI Faculty of Medicine as a professor of radiology.
 For the period from 2014 to 2017, he was elected chairman of the Czech Radiological Society of the Czech Medical Society JE Purkyně.
 He has published research in Czech and foreign medical journals, and regularly lectures at foreign conferences and universities.